 And it’s not all archaeology.
 We aim for all of our trips to be gastronomic adventures where you can enjoy the local food and wine.
 Near the lovely little town of Datça, you’ll visit a small winery to try a few bottles and then have lunch at a traditional lokanta, where you’ll be able to sample a variety of delicious, freshly cooked home-style Turkish dishes.

-Along with this engrossing narrative about the fate and deeds of humankind throughout time, the gulet cruise also offers many opportunities to just sit back and enjoy the magnificent scenery, dip into the clear blue waters of the Mediterranean, or stroll through landscapes of unforgettable beauty – a perfect combination of cultural experience and quality time.
+Along with this engrossing narrative about the fate and deeds of humankind throughout time, this gulet cruise in Turkey also offers many opportunities to just sit back and enjoy the magnificent scenery, dip into the clear blue waters of the Mediterranean, or stroll through landscapes of unforgettable beauty – a perfect combination of cultural experience and quality time.

 I would like to book, what else do I need to know?